Senior Application Analyst

-Drew University is seeking a Senior Application Consultant (internal, full-time) in the University Technology Department.
-Reporting to the Director of Enterprise Applications, the consultant applies a substantial understanding of the responsibilities and operational processes of the offices of Registrar, Financial Aid, and Admissions in working directly and collaboratively with users, either independently or in a lead role.
-The incumbent performs functional analysis, data analysis, process development/improvement, quality assurance, troubleshooting, problem resolution, and/or consulting tasks for a wide range of highly complex applications and their underlying data.
-Directly support the functional and operational use of Ellucian’s Higher Education Banner suite and related applications for degree audit, housing, workflow, document management, etc. Scope of support services includes integrations between Banner and other applications with emphasis on student-related information.
-Utilize project management approaches to organizing and effecting change.
+Drew University is seeking a Senior Applications Analyst in the University Technology Department.
+Reporting to the Director of Enterprise Applications, the analyst applies a substantial understanding of the responsibilities and operational processes of the offices of Registrar, Financial Aid, and Admissions in working directly and collaboratively with users, either independently or in a lead role.
+The incumbent performs functional analysis, data analysis, process development/improvement, quality assurance, troubleshooting, problem resolution, and advisory tasks for a wide range of highly complex applications and their underlying data.
+Directly support the functional and operational use of the University’s Student Information System (SIS) and related applications for degree audit, housing, workflow, document management, etc. Scope of support services includes integrations between the SIS and other applications with emphasis on student-related information.
+Utilize structured approaches to organizing and effecting change.

 Required Skills & Abilities: